-Disk records for both SAM and DAM files may be allocated in either forward order using an interleave factor of 3 or in reverse order using an interleave factor of 1 on Rev. 20.0 or later standard partitions.
+You may allocate disk records for both SAM and DAM files in either forward order using an interleave factor of 3 or in reverse order using an interleave factor of 1 on Rev. 20.0 or later standard partitions.
+On SDIC controllers with SCSI disks, all records are forward allocated with an interleave factor of 1 and cannot be changed.